This post was last updated on September 3, 2022 by Preethi Sukumaran

 You can easily incorporate the incredible Ayurvedic dinacharya of Shiro Abhyanga ( head oiling) very easily, it takes just a few minutes to apply the oil on your scalp.
 Explore the full range of Krya Hair Oils here ——-.

-If you would like to use one of Krya’s hair oils for your Shiro Abhyanga and are not sure which one to choose, please write to us at firstname.lastname@example.org or call us on (0)75500-89090.
+If you would like to use one of Krya’s hair oils for your Shiro Abhyanga and are not sure which one to choose, please write to us at firstname.lastname@example.org or DM us on WhatsApp.

 - Caraka, Caraka Samhita, Vol. I , Text with English translation & critical exposition based on Cakrapani Datta’s Ayurveda Dipika by R.K.Sharma & Bhagwan Dash, Chaukhamba Sanskrit Series Office, Varanasi, 2019.